swiftlang/swift-evolution/proposals/NNNN-abi-attr.md

 ### Declaration checking

-When you use the `@abi` attribute, Swift validates various aspects of the ABI-providing declaration in light of its ABI counterpart.
+When you use the `@abi` attribute, Swift validates various aspects of the ABI-providing declaration in light of its API counterpart.
 An *aspect* is any way in which the external appearance of a declaration might vary.
 Attributes and modifiers are aspects, but so are the declaration's name, its result or value types, its generic signature (if it has one), its parameter list (if it